tkin91e55/wordle_demo/README.md

   Your node.js/python version maybe different from mine.
 I hope this will still work.

   There is no complicated dependencies for Part 1.

+# Features

+  * This task 2 is different from task 1.
+The answer is not generated in the client side.
+    Client can only send a guess to the server, and the server will return `is_correct` and `colors` array and let the client to render the result.
+The game in client only ends when `is_correct` is true before the number of tries run out.